jaeger-dvlp/JAEG-OS/README.md

 # Things To Do , Unfinished Things etc.

 > Terminal
->> + This terminal is like cmd, PowerShell, or Linux terminal,, its works like them.
-But
+>> + This terminal is like cmd, PowerShell, or Linux terminal, its works like them.
 >> But my terminal is doing this with mine created codes .
 Terminal's 20 percent is done.
 >> ## COMMANDS OF TERMINAL
 >>> * [ help -x ] : Shows all commands and help.